-The contemporary social science literature addressing this gap is vast.
-For recent milestone essays in political science, see J. Fox, Religion: An Oft Overlooked Element of International Studies, 3 INT'L STUDIES REV. 53 described how political scientists were not only "behind" in religious inquiry in politics, but slow to catch up in identifying the emerging role of religion as a force in public and international life-even after 9/11 when religiously-motivated political actors made this link undeniable.3 This gap in analysis belongs, Philpott explains, to the well-documented secular bias in western framings of global politics from the Westphalia (1648) narrative forward.
-So "insistently secular" was scholarship on global politics, that "dominant theories in this field assume[d] that states, nations, international organizations, parties, classes, businesses, interest groups, NGOs, elites, and lobbies carry on politics"-but do not "pursue religious ends" and were "not influenced by religious actors."
-Indeed, despite the spectacular way in which religion has entered contemporary American political consciousness in the last decade few established means exist-conceptual, methodological, theoretical-to shift inquiry from a default secularism, particularly in national and international security inquiry and policy.5
+^{1.} The contemporary social science literature addressing this gap is vast.
+For milestone examples in a broad debate, see generally BRYAN S. TURNER, THE RELIGIOUS AND THE POLITICAL: A COMPARATIVE SOCIOLOGY OF RELIGION (2013); Daniel Philpott, Has the Study of Global Politics Found Religion?, 12 ANN.
+REV. POL.
+SCI.
+183-202 (2009); Anna Grzymala-Busse, Why Comparative Politics Should Take Religion (More) Seriously, 15 ANN.
+REV. POL.
+SCI.
+421-42 (2012); Carolyn M. Warner & Stephen G. Walker, Thinking about the Role of Religion in Foreign described how political scientists were not only "behind" in religious inquiry in politics, but slow to catch up in identifying the late twentiethcentury emergent role of religion as a force in public and international life-even after 9/11 when religiously motivated political actors made this link underivable 2 This gap in analysis belongs.
+Philpott explains to this link undeniable.2 This gap in analysis belongs, Philpott explains, to the "secularization thesis" in western framings of global politics from the Westphalia (1648) narrative forward.3 So "insistently secular" was scholarship on global politics, that "dominant theories in this field assume[d] that states, nations, international organizations, parties, classes, businesses, interest groups, NGOs, elites, and lobbies carry on politics," but do not "pursue religious ends" and were "not influenced by religious actors."4 Despite the spectacular way in which religion has